 Double-paned windows can greatly reduce the noise factor from outside your home, as well as act as extra insulation from the cold and heat, so they’re a wise purchase.
-The latest technologies have also produced all sorts of energy-efficient options that can minimize your cooling, heating, and lighting costs.
+The latest technologies have also produced all sorts of energy-efficient options, which can minimise your cooling, heating, and lighting costs.
 Plus, the appeal is universal: Buyers will love it, and so will you!

 No matter how you slice it, walls and ceilings with a textured finish are not chic.
 In fact, they scream outdated in a very big way.
-Do yourself and your home the favor and skim-coat that mess away in favor of the classic, modern appeal of a smooth finish.
+Do yourself and your home the favour and skim coat that mess away in favour of the classic, modern appeal of a smooth finish.
 Bonus: The clean slate means you can experiment with paint and beautiful wallpapers.

 This is another one of those essential investments.
-If your home’s insulation is not what it should be, you may be losing around 30% of your home’s heat or air.
-Laying insulation and adding caulking around doors and windows are both straightforward DIYs.
+If your home’s insulation is not what it should be, you may be losing around 30 per cent of your home’s heat or air.
+Laying insulation, and adding caulking around doors and windows, are both straightforward DIYs.

 A renovated kitchen is one of the best investments you can make for your home.
-Plus, seeing as kitchens are increasingly the epicenter of homes, an updated one will make you happy every single day.
+Plus, seeing as kitchens are increasingly the epicentre of homes, an updated one will make you happy every single day.
 Consider cabinet upgrades, new countertops, energy-efficient appliances, and overall flow—an open, airy design is always good.
-One word of caution: Create a budget, and stick to it.
-Though an upgraded kitchen is a great investment (expected return is said to be 85%!), you don’t want to let things get out of hand.
+One word of caution: Create a budget and stick to it.
+Though an upgraded kitchen is a great investment (expected return is said to be 85 per cent!), you don’t want to let things get out of hand.
 There’s probably no need for that commercial-grade pizza oven.

-This one’s a no-brainer, isn’t it?
+This one’s a no brainer, isn’t it?
 Gorgeous hardwood floors appeal to a wide variety of personal tastes and are simply timeless.
 Though carpet may be practical, it also tends to look dated, drab, and worn fast.
-Shop around at liquidation centers or salvage yards to yield great installation materials at a lower cost.
+Shop around at liquidation centres or salvage yards to yield great installation materials at a lower cost.
 Even affordable oak flooring looks beautiful when dressed up in a rich stain.

 Louise Desrosier for Milk Magazine

 Not trying to gut that blah bathroom entirely but still want to make it shine?
 Want to make your home’s entryway feel like the romantic foyer of a historic Parisian flat?
-Us too.
-Crown molding and wainscoting can transform even the blandest of bare walls into something a little bit magical.
-If you live in an older home that lacks period molding, that’s probably a sign of a shoddy remodel; do your home a solid and restore it to its former glory.
+Us, too.
+Crown moulding and wainscoting can transform even the blandest of bare walls into something a little bit magical.
+If you live in an older home that lacks period moulding, that’s probably a sign of a shoddy remodel; do your home a solid and restore it to its former glory.